nanos/FediFetcher/README.md

 ### Multi User support

 If you wish to [run FediFetcher for multiple users on your instance](https://blog.thms.uk/2023/04/muli-user-support-for-fedifetcher?utm_source=github), you can supply the `access-token` as an array, with different access tokens for different users.
 That will allow you to fetch replies and/or backfill profiles for multiple users on your account.

-This is only supported when running FediFetcher as cron job, or container.
-Multi-user support is not available when running FediFetcher as GitHub Action.

 ### Required Access Token Scopes